PREPARING FOR THE TEST

 - The following sections contain sample test questions and additional test materials to assist you in your preparation.

 Understanding the Design and Content of the Test

 The content knowledge assessed by the GACE is described in the test design and framework for each assessment.
-You may view, print, or download the test design and framework for any GACE assessment by selecting "Prepare / Test Designs and Frameworks" on the GACE Web site at www.gace.nesinc.com.
-This section describes how to use the test design and framework to understand both the design and content of each GACE assessment.
+You may view, print, or download the test design and framework for the GACE Professional Pedagogy assessment by selecting "Prepare" on the GACE Web site.
+This section describes how to use the test design and framework to understand both the design and content of the Professional Pedagogy assessment.

 Read the test design to familiarize yourself with the structure of the assessment.
 The test design outlines the following assessment components:

 - the content areas covered on each test within the assessment